MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ## Certificates
 <a name="Certs"> </a>

-One of the most important things you can do before deploying is make sure you have your certificates in order.
+One of the most important things you can do before deploying is to make sure that you have your certificates in order.
 Skype for Business Server 2019 needs a public key infrastructure (PKI) for transport layer security (TLS) and mutual transport layer security (MTLS) connections.
-Basically, to communicate securely in a standardized way, Skype for Business Server uses certificates issued by Certificate Authorities (CAs).
+Basically, to communicate securely in a standardized way, Skype for Business Server uses certificates that are issued by Certificate Authorities (CAs).

 These are some of the things that Skype for Business Server 2019 uses certificates for: